-This report is intended for filing by XYZ Limited with the HKSAR Government, and is not intended to be, and should not be, used by anyone except the above two parties for any other purposes.
+This report is intended for filing with the Government of the HKSAR pursuant to the Agreement and is not intended to be, and should not be, distributed to or used by, anyone for any other purpose.
+We do not assume responsibility towards or accept liability to any other person for the contents of our report.

 ABC & Co.

-Certified Public Accountants (Practising) or Certified Public Accountants
+Certified Public Accountants (Practising) [or Certified Public Accountants]

+[Auditor's Address]

+Date